 For example, setting up a deadline to decide on the catering service exactly a month before the event will not only reduce your workload but will also give you time to set up a possible contingency plan just in case.

 If event management and planning were just about keeping track of everything, the job wouldn’t pay so well.
 An event planner must also have a firm grasp on their communication and other kinds of managerial skills.
 You will most likely be responsible for working with vendors, and having strong bargaining and negotiating skills could help you in stretching your budget out and making sure that all deadlines are met.

 5. Keep track of your team through regular check-ups

 It’s not enough to just create deadlines.
-As an event planner, you have to frequently update yourself and your team members about the project plan progress.
-Not only will it allow you to predict and deal with any kinds of delays, but you can also divert additional help and resources on roadblocks to not lose the momentum.
+As an event planner, you have to frequently update yourself and your team members about the project planning and the project’s progress.
+Not only will it allow you to predict and deal with any kinds of project delays, but you can also divert additional help and resources on roadblocks to not lose the momentum.

 6. Make contingency plans for emergencies

 It is impossible to identify and plan for all aspects of the event.
 There can be several unexpected situations you can face before or even during the event itself.
 Things like bad traffic or weather are a few of the possible issues you might face.
 Hence, you and your team must have a contingency plan for all the identified tasks.